-What is a Senior Exemption?
+What is the Senior Exemption?

 The Senior Exemption provides property tax savings by reducing the equalized assessed valuation of an eligible residence.
 This savings is in the form of a deduction on the second-installment real estate tax bill.